choojs/nanocomponent/README.md

 Since [v2.1.0][210] `morphdom` also runs `Node.isSameNode(otherNode)`.
 This allows us to override the function and replace it with a custom function that proxies an existing node.
 Check out the code to see how it works.
-The result is that if every element in our tree uses `cache-component`, only elements that have changed will be recomputed and rerendered making things very fast.
+The result is that if every element in our tree uses `nanocomponent`, only elements that have changed will be recomputed and re-rendered making things very fast.

 `nanomorph`, which saw first use in choo 5, has supported `isSameNode` since it's conception.

 ### What's the exact difference between cache-component and nanocomponent?

-- `cache-component` is very similar to nanocomponent, except it handles morphing for you if you want by re-running the _render function.
-It works similar to react's component class.
-Additionally, it retains the class interface so you can store your event handlers on the prototype chain and on the class instance.
-Once the component is rendered + mounted in the DOM for the first time, cache-component always returns a proxy node.
-- `nanocomponent` will render a new node initially and always return a proxy node on subsequent calls to `prototype.render`.
-This means the component is responsible for mutating any internal changes.
+Nanomorph 6 is is a merge of `cache-component` a `nanomorph` 5.
+It is essentially cache-component with `on-load` added.

 ### Whats the relationship beteen `cache-component` and [`cache-element`][ce]?